Traditional Irish Soda Bread- this Irish Soda Bread recipe only requires 4 ingredients! It doesn’t use yeast so it’s simple to make!

 - During the mid 1800s the Irish were making so much soda bread that baking soda almost doubled in price!

-- The baking soda replaces the yeast which makes this bread very easy to make.
+- Baking soda– replaces the yeast which makes this bread very easy to make.
 It reacts with the buttermilk and makes the bread rise.

 - These 4 ingredients create a loaf of bread that I feel tastes similar to buttermilk biscuits or scones.
 The loaf is dense, slightly sour from the buttermilk, and has a hard crust.
 It’s perfect to pair with soups and stews but I also like it warm slathered with butter!